How much does a permit cost, and who has to pay it?

 How long does a permit take to process?

-The Department aims to process 80% of correctly completed work permit applications will be processed within 10 working days of receipt.
+The Department aims to process over half of all correctly completed work permit applications within 3 working days; and in practice, approximately 80% or more of applications are being processed within 2 working days at the moment.
 An application referred to the Work Permit Committee is likely to take longer.

 I am a national of the European Economic Area (EEA) thinking of moving to the Island; do I need a work permit?